-Download our Cognitive Bias cheat sheet for your one-page guide to the eight Cognitive Biases that block innovation efforts.
+Download our one-page guide to the 8 Cognitive Biases that block innovation efforts most.

 Dynamic Duos is an excursion we commonly use at Ideas To Go to combat the effects of seeing through only one Frame during ideation.
 It is an excursion aimed at getting out of your own mind’s framework and into the perspective of someone else.

 Get with a partner and pick a pair of people (your Dynamic Duo) who are commonly associated with each other.
 They can be real or fictional, as long as you can step into their shoes.
 Some of our favorites are:

 Once you have selected your Dynamic Duo, choose the opportunity area you wish to explore and come up with ideas from the point of view of the Dynamic Duo.
 Their perception of the world is different from your own, and the ideas generated can be used as fodder to develop even more ideas.
 Next time you want a unique take on a concept, use the Dynamic Duos excursion to overcome Framing.

 For a complete reference to the Cognitive Biases that interfere with innovation, check out our book Outsmart Your Instincts: How the Behavioral InnovationTMApproach Drives Your Company Forward.